Code-Cornelius/CorAI/priv_lib_ml/Tutorial_hyperparameter.md

                                          train_param_dict=param)
 ```

-This way, the parameters used are stored as meta-data in the estimator.
+This way, the hyper-parameters used are stored as meta-data in the estimator.
 This allows to know which model corresponds to what parameters.

 ### 2. Creating an `Estim_hyper_param`